sbehnfeldt/laravel8/README.md

 ## Lesson 34: A Small JavaScript Dropdown Detour
 Dynamic drop-down control for categories using ApineJS Added snakify utility to convert titles into slugs

+## Lesson 35: How to Extract a Dropdown Blade Component
+Built a drop-down component with a default slot, a named slot and a prop Also extracted the SVG down-arrow to a generic "icon" component